RyanOM/LinkedInViewBot/README.md

     python main.py [linkedin email] [linkedin password]

-To stop the bot, simply close the Firefox window or `CTRL+C´ in your terminal.
+To stop the bot, simply close the Firefox window or CTRL+C in your terminal.